 If you're new to buying gemstones, or just new to buying online, this guide will help you find the best gems to meet your needs.
 If you're already an experienced buyer, you may find some useful hints on how to use our website tools to quickly find the gems you need.

-Click on the "Details" button for any gem to see larger photos of that stone.
-All of our photos are photos of the specific gemstone offered for sale, and we show each gem from 3 different angles.
+Click on the "details" button for any gem to see larger photos of that stone.
+All of our photos are photos are specific gemstones offered for sale, and we show each gem from 3 different angles.
 Please make note of the size of the piece you're looking at, since the gems are magnified to give you the best view of the stone's clarity, cut and color.
-But a 1 carat stone may look just as a big as a 10 carat piece in the photos!
+Be aware that a 1 carat stone may look just as a big as a 10 carat piece in the photos!

 If you are looking for a particular color, such as pink, but you're not sure what kind of stone you want, you can find all the different gemstones in pink by typing "pink" in the search box that you'll find on the right side of every page.

 The same technique works for searching for all gemstones in a particular shape, such as "pear" or "octagon".
 Or you can make a combined search and look for all the "blue oval" gems.

 To learn more about a particular kind of gemstone that interests you, please see our information pages.
 These pages provide detailed information on specific gems, including what to look for in that particular variety.

 If you want to get very specific, you can use our 'shop by' menu to search by any combination of gem type, weight, size, clarity, shape or price.